-I meant to get you guys my 10 favorite new food finds to add to your clean eating grocery list before the 2018 New Year.
-And yes, it’s almost February.
-But better late than never!
+Here are my 10 favorite new food finds to add to your clean eating grocery list.

-If you happen to follow me on Facebook, you know I share clean food finds weekly.
-But the 10 products featured below are the new ones I discovered in 2017 that I seem to use most frequently.
+The 10 products featured below are the new ones I discovered recently that I seem to use most frequently.
 I still rely on Rao’s brand marinara for a quick and easy dinner, Food for Life brand sprouted corn tortillas for cheese free quesadillas, Dr. Cow brand nut cheese, etc. But, adding the following 10 items to my clean eating grocery list has definitely made my life easier.
 This is not a sponsored post either, so all of these foods are ones I selected because I truly do love them.

 Where to Buy the Specialty Foods on the Clean Eating Grocery List